Sharp phase transitions in high-dimensional changepoint detection

 \section{Introduction}

-Detecting a changepoint that occurs somewhere along a single sequence of numbers is a problem that has been studied since the middle of the $20^{\mathrm{th}}$ century \citep{page1955test}, and interest in its extension to multiple sequences has grown over the past two decades.
+The detection of a changepoint that occurs somewhere along a single sequence of numbers is a problem that has been studied since at least the middle of the $20^{\mathrm{th}}$ century (\cite{page1955test}), and interest in its extension to multiple sequences has grown over the past two decades.
 Some of the recent interest can be attributed to technological advances in devices that provide measurements in the form of multidimensional data.
 An event of scientific relevance may be coded within a data set as one or more changepoints along a particular dimension of measurement, as in the following applications:

-\begin{enumerate} \item \emph{Genetics.} Array comparative genomic hybridization (aCGH) is a tool used in human genetics to measure abnormalities with respect to a reference sample \citep{shah2007modeling}.
+\begin{enumerate} \item \emph{Genetics.} Array comparative genomic hybridization (aCGH) is a tool used in human genetics to measure abnormalities with respect to a reference sample (\cite{shah2007modeling}).
 For each individual, a sequence of fluorescence intensities is measured; each element of the sequence corresponds to a distinct location on the individual's genome.
 The data can be represented by a $p \times n$ matrix of intensity measurements, where $n$ is the number of individuals, and $p$ is the number of locations on the genome where a measurement was made.
 Some regions along the genome may exhibit similar behavior among a sub-collection of the individuals, possibly related by common presence of a disease.
 It is then of interest to determine where, along the genome location dimension $p$, the average intensity of the signal becomes elevated or diminished.
 An approach using false discovery rates to analyze copy number variation (CNV) data was developed by \cite{efron2011false}, and Higher Criticism type test statistics for CNV analysis were proposed by \cite{jeng2013simultaneous}. \cite{wang2018high} project each column of a CNV dataset from \cite{bleakley2011group} in the direction of the mean intensity change, and apply a univariate changepoint estimation procedure to the resulting single time series.